tysmithnet/debugging-recipes/WinDbg/Native/tasks.md

 - `!mu` view MSIL interleved with assembly at the current instruction pointer
 - `u addr` view disassembly at addr

+# Imports
+- `!mex.imports <module addr>` - displays the imports for a particular module
+- `!mex.imports -f Time` - displays all modules with an import containing Time

 # Exports
 - `x /D /f KERNEL32!GetSystemT*` - look for exports in Kernel32 that start with GetSystemT

  # BreakPoints
 - `sxe ld clr` - break when clr.dll is loaded
 - `bm KERNEL32!GetSystemT*` - set a breakpoint on all functions in Kernel32 that start with GetSystemT
+- `bp ntdll!NtQuerySystemTime` - set a breakpoint a specific function

+# Threads & Stacks
+- `~*kv` - shows all stacks and their args
+- `!mex.dss` - displays all strings on the stack for the current thread